-I will explain the difference betweeen multichannel and omnichannel and how omnichannel is indeed the technology that you and your client will get more benefits from.
+I will explain the difference between multichannel and omnichannel and how omnichannel is indeed the technology that you and your client will get more benefits from.

-Why should your hotel be available in different channels anyway?
+Why should your hotel be available on different channels anyway?

 Clients, on the other hand, use those channels also for communication.
-Unfortunately, hotels are not prepared to answer clients’ queries in social medias.
+Unfortunately, hotels are not prepared to answer clients’ queries on social media.
 With no answer from the other side, clients move on.

 So basically, the same clients you invested money in to attract, are the ones you are not prepared to serve.
 It seems like a waste of money to me!

 That is why it is important to be available on different channels and not use them only for Marketing.
-All channels should be integrated to your customer service experience.
+All channels should be integrated into your customer service experience.

 – Social Media